ovh/docs/pages/cloud/vps/config_additional_disk/guide.de-de.md

 DiskPart successfully changed the SAN policy for the current operating system.

-- Umsetzung des Strategy on the extra disk:
+- Implementation of the strategy on the extra disk:
 [Code] DISKPART> list disk

 Disk ### Status Size Free Dyn Gpt